 the _database config entry is required unless db transfer is suppressed via option _suppress_out_db.

-the _database config entry describes the location of the transfer database.
-It can be:
+The _database config entry describes the location of the transfer database.
+This can either:

-- just a file name (in which case it will reside at the path described by _nas_path)
+- just a file name (in which case the database file will be stored at the path described by _nas_path)

-- the _spy_text_directory defines where the optional Spy text file is accumulated.
-It should be set to a directory local to the Observe & Detect component, as a precaution against any communication issue with your network drive.
+The optional text transfer conduit is selected during the Spy installation task, otherwise you need to manually set it on via the out_text option.
+You specify the file location via the _spy_text_directory option.
+You should set this location to a directory local to the Spy Observe & Detect component, as a precaution against any communication issue with your network drive.
 When it is “Exported” it will be relocated to the path specified by the _nas_path option, unless option _suppress_move_txt_export is specified.

 - or an absolute directory path (recommended)